Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture

-5mm I appreciate the kind hospitality of all members of the theory group of Nikhef, particularly Prof. J. Vermaseren and Prof. E. Laenen.
-A major part of this study has been conducted during my stay at Nikhef in 2017.
-In addition, I would like to thank Dr.~Y.~Sugiyama and Prof. J. Fujimoto for their continuous encouragement and fruitful discussions.
+I appreciate the kind hospitality of all members of the theory group of Nikhef, particularly Prof. J. Vermaseren and Prof. E. Laenen.
+A major part of this study was conducted during my stay at Nikhef in 2017.
+I would also like to thank Dr.~Y.~Sugiyama for his continuous encouragement and fruitful discussions.